 Argentina has an effective train network and is used often by travellers.
-If you like train journeys, there are some epic trips to be had on Argentina's railways.
-Some of the train journeys you can take are "just" tourist routes but they're still definitely worth it.
+Some of the train journeys you can take are “just” tourist routes but they’re still definitely worth it.

 Is the food in Argentina safe?

-Argentinian meat is FAMOUS worldwide and the locals love to eat it, a lot.
+Argentinian meat is famous worldwide and the locals love to eat it, a lot.
 Honestly, nothing beats a gaucho steak grilled on an asada or parilla.
-Asada is essentially a BBQ and everyone loves a BBQ, right?

 But it’s not all about meat.
 Thanks to the big European immigration here, there’s a whole lot on offer.
 Italian staples like pizza and pasta are going to make life easy for picky eaters too.
 It’s not just tasty, but safe too.

-- Let's get things straight to begin with.
-Washing your hands is going to stop a lot of germs in their tracks straight away.
-Even before you worry about how clean an establishment is, consider: "Am I clean?
-What have I been touching?"
-The truth and a complete no-brainer.
+- Washing your hands is going to stop a lot of germs in their tracks straight away.

-- If the idea of all that grilled meat isn't your thing (i.e. if you're a vegetarian), then Italian food can save the day.
-But don't stumble into just anywhere.
-This is 2019 - read reviews online, head to TripAdvisor, Google, whatever.
-Find somewhere with lots of good reviews and refamiliarize yourself with some hearty and familiar Italian classics.
-They're filling but easy on the stomach.
+- If the idea of all that grilled meat isn’t your thing (i.e. if you’re a vegetarian), then Italian food can save the day.
+But don’t stumble into just anywhere.
+Find somewhere with lots of good reviews.

 - Avoid fruit and salad if you want to be super safe.
 It may not have been washed well enough to remove all the bad stuff that could give you an annoying case of traveller’s diarrhoea.

-- If you're going to eat at a street food stall, again, do your research.
-If you don't have access to the internet, investigate the old fashion way.
+- If you’re going to eat at a street food stall, again, do your research.
 Look for busy stalls.
-If it's busy, it's delicious and safe.
-If it's quiet, maybe not.
+If it’s busy, it’s delicious and safe.
+If it’s quiet, maybe not.

 - Usually, if something smells a bit off, and it doesn’t taste right either, chances are it isn’t safe.
 It will probably make you ill.

-- Want to pick up a snack on the go?
-Good idea - we love a good snack.
-But we love a good snack even more if it's been freshly cooked in front of us.
-If the food looks like it's been lying around, uncovered, and it's the afternoon, chances are it's been lying around all day uncovered and picking up who-knows-what in terms of germs.
+- If the food looks like it’s been lying around, uncovered, and it’s the afternoon, chances are it’s been there all day and picking up who-knows-what in terms of germs.
 Best to avoid.